BingleP/Bingle-Jail-TP/README.md

 !jailtp Steve 2d

-# Coming in v1.1
+## Coming in v1.1

--Make players only able to walk when jailed (slow the movement speed) -Make players unable to equip items when jailed (no weapons, sweps, etc) -Make players continue their jail sentence when logging back in (set to indefinite)
+- Make players only able to walk when jailed (slow the movement speed)
+- Make players unable to equip items when jailed (no weapons, sweps, etc)
+- Make players continue their jail sentence when logging back in (set to indefinite)